wyshao-01/EGMT/README.md

 ---

 ## 📖 Citation
-If you use this code or dataset, please cite:
+If this work is helpful to you, please cite:

 ```bibtex
 @misc{shao2026entityguidedmultitasklearninginfrared,